Serving all people by providing personalized health and wellness through exemplary care, education and research.

 They need to know if you have any of these conditions:

-infection or weak immune system
+-infection or immune system problems

-an unusual or allergic reaction to methotrexate, other medicines, foods, dyes, or preservatives
+-an unusual or allergic reaction to methotrexate, other medicines, foods, dyes, or preservatives

-pregnant or trying to get pregnant
+-pregnant or trying to get pregnant

 This medicine can make you more sensitive to the sun.
 Keep out of the sun.
 If you cannot avoid being in the sun, wear protective clothing and use sunscreen.
 Do not use sun lamps or tanning beds/booths.

-Copyright © 2015 Baylor Health Care System All Rights Reserved. |
+Copyright © 2016 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR